anshul1204/anshul1204-langgraph-mat496/README.md

 Changes in Code: I updated my graph so LLM nodes can stream tokens.
 I enabled streaming modes for state updates and token updates.
 I added logic to interrupt streaming when needed, based on events or human input.
 I also integrated checkpoints into the streaming flow and used RunnableConfig to control how the streaming behaves.

+Video 2: Breakpoints

+What I Learned: I learned the basics of breakpoints where the graph pauses at fixed points so someone can manually approve the next step.
+It showed how the flow stops, waits for input, and then continues.
+I also got to see how breakpoints fit into LangChain and LangGraph when we want more human control.

+Changes in Code: I added simple breakpoint nodes to my graph and connected them using control-flow edges.
+I inserted a human approval node to handle pausing and resuming.
+I used the memory saver and state graph to manage breakpoint states and added streaming so I could see when the graph pauses and starts again.
+I also imported the tools needed for these advanced nodes.